wblangdon/rand_malloc/README.md

   3502077 is the number of times malloc is called (given on the command line).
   Notice, in this run, although we pass the peak heap used, we do not have enough space to complete all the free() calls (only 3463129 malloc blocks life times expire).
-Thus 10158805 are still allocated on the heap before the program ends.
+  Thus 10,158,805 bytes are still allocated in the heap when the program ends.

-  maxwidth 12 says at atleast one simulation step 12 malloc blocks expired at the same time (here limit 20).
+  maxwidth 12 says in atleast one simulation step 12 malloc blocks expired at the same time (limited by WIDTH 20).

   The last psuedo random number is reported in case in future different implementations produce different values for the same seed.